Comprehensive Plan 2030

 Seat Five - Four year term expires December 2014

-Sikes-Kline currently serves on the North Florida Transportation Planning Organization as Vice Chair, the St. Johns County Cultural Resources Review Board and the University of Florida, College of Design, Construction and Planning, Department of Historic Preservation, Board of Advocates.
+Sikes-Kline currently serves on the North Florida Transportation Planning Organization as Chair, the St. Johns County Cultural Resources Review Board and the University of Florida, College of Design, Construction and Planning, Department of Historic Preservation, Board of Advocates.
 She is a native Floridian and has lived in St. Augustine since 1984.
-Commissioner Sikes-Kline received her bachelor's degree in geography from the University of Florida.
+Vice Mayor/Commissioner Sikes-Kline received her bachelor's degree in geography from the University of Florida.
 Her community involvement includes past President of Junior Service League; founding board member and past Chairperson of the St. Augustine Lighthouse & Museum; the founding Chairperson of the Archaeological Maritime Program; past member of the FDOT Bridge of Lions Community Awareness Team; founding board member of the St. Augustine North Davis Shores Neighborhood Association.
 She has received her Certificate of Completion from the Florida League of Cities and Scott Daily Institute for Elected Municipal Officials training program and completed training from the Metropolitan Planning Organization Advisory Council Training Institute.
 She is an urban land use planning consultant.
-Commissioner Sikes-Kline received the Leadership Award for Public Service from the Enterprising Women’s Leadership Institute, Inc. in 2011.
+Vice Mayor/Commissioner Sikes-Kline received the Leadership Award for Public Service from the Enterprising Women’s Leadership Institute, Inc. in 2011.

 Seat Two - Four Year term expires December 2016